 Biden Administration Commits Up to $1.3 Billion to Support New Power Lines Enhancing the U.S. Grid

 The Biden administration announced on Monday its commitment to allocate up to $1.3 billion to facilitate the development of three new power lines spanning six states in the Western and Northeastern regions of the .
-The primary objectives of this investment are to bolster the aging power grid and extend the reach of renewable energy to a broader customer base.
+The primary objectives of this investment are to bolster the aging power grid and extend the reach of to a broader customer base.

 Under these capacity contracts, the DOE possesses the option to purchase up to 50% of the transmission lines' capacity for periods of up to 40 years.
 The contracts can be subsequently sold to recover costs.